 One of the best ways of delighting your loved ones or visitors during special occasions is by preparing fondue.
 It might seem like an easy task but it really isn’t, especially if you are a beginner.
 However, you only have to take note of a few things before you can start preparing the most delicious recipes, including the best oil for meat fondue.

 Among the factors to keep in mind are the type of fondue meat and oil to use.
 As for the former, the most commonly used meat is beef, chicken, and pork.
 A boneless and skinless breast is the most ideal part in case you want to cook chicken meat.
 Beef and pork, however, require enough knowledge about the process before choosing.
+And of course, you’re going to want to choose the best oil for fondue to match.

 For starters, when using either oil or broth fondue, the meat needs to be as soft as possible.
 It’s quite difficult to come across such when dealing with pork.
 As such, you’ll need to take the tenderloin and cut it into very small pieces.